Ircam-WAM/improtech-website/pages/Program.md

 <br>

-**Keynote:** George Tzanetakis: *Perception, embodiment, and expressivity in human and comaxputer improvisation.*
+**Keynote:** George Tzanetakis: *Perception, embodiment, and expressivity in human and computer improvisation.*

 Ian Gold and Eric Lewis: *It Ain’t Over Till Its Over: Theory of Mind, Social Intelligence and Improvising Machines*